dileksen3417/JavaCamp/README.md

 # JavaCamp
-In this repository, there are codes belonging to the Java camp executed on kodlama.io.
+There are codes belonging to the Java camp executed on kodlama.io in this repository.